cass-community/cass-community.github.io/_sw/visit.md

     interface is often run locally on a Windows, Linux, or macOS desktop computer while its compute engine component runs in parallel on a remote computer.
 VisIt’s distributed architecture allows VisIt to visualize simulation data where it was generated, eliminating the need to move the data to a visualization server.
 VisIt can be controlled by its Graphical User Interface (GUI), through the Python and Java programming languages, or from a custom user interface you develop yourself.
-More information about VisIt can be found online at https://visit.llnl.gov/.
 target_audience: |
     VisIt is a scalable production visualization and analysis tool widely used throughout DOE.
 It is designed to support visualization at scale.
 #